-E. Assignment to One Judge for All or Limited Purpose; Complex Cases trial.
+Assignment to One Judge for All or Limited Purpose; Complex Cases

+To promote the efficient administration of justice, the Court maintains a direct calendar system with cases generally assigned to one courtroom for all purposes including trial.
 The Presiding Judge, Assistant Presiding Judge, or designee may assign and re-assign cases to other courtrooms.
 (Eff.
 7/1/04; Rev. 1/1/09, 1/1/13; Renum.
 7/1/18)